smjonas/inc-rename.nvim/README.md

 # inc-rename.nvim

-A tiny Neovim plugin that provides a command for LSP renaming with immediate visual feedback thanks to Neovim's command preview feature.
+A small Neovim plugin that provides a command for LSP renaming with immediate visual feedback thanks to Neovim's command preview feature.
 Requires Neovim nightly (0.8).

 <div align="center">